ng-Classic/ng-classic/aio/content/guide/upgrade.md

 It has a template that only includes the `<router-outlet>`.
 This component just renders the contents of the active route and nothing else.

-The selector tells Angular Classicto plug this root component into the `<phonecat-app>` element on the host web page when the application launches.
+The selector tells Angular Classic to plug this root component into the `<phonecat-app>` element on the host web page when the application launches.

 Add this `<phonecat-app>` element to the `index.html`.
 It replaces the old AngularJS `ng-view` directive: